The Locker Key

 “Not really.
 I mean, you’ve already had your current business partner killed.
 Why should I be any exception?”

-Barnett is lost in thought.
+Barnett was lost in thought.

-“Not so fast Mr Morrison.
+“Not so fast Mr. Morrison.
 “I think we should go in the house and talk about this some more.”

 “Who the hell was that?”